darktable-org/dtdocs/content/module-reference/overview.md

 ## processing modules

 Some processing modules contain drawn graphical elements that can take up too much or too little screen space depending on the width of your side panels.
 These drawing areas usually default to a 16:9 aspect ratio and can be similarly resized by hovering over them and holding Ctrl while scrolling.

+# visibility and ordering

+## utility modules

+Right-click in a side panel (outside of any module) to list the available utility modules and toggle their visibility.
+Drag-and-drop a module to change its position.
+Select [preferences > general > reset view panels](../preferences-settings/general.md) to reset to default values.

+## processing modules

+Please see [mange module layouts](../darkroom/organization/manage-module-layouts.md) for information about how to organise processing modules.
+Please note that you cannot reorder them without changing how an image is processed.
+See [the pixelpipe and module order](../darkroom/pixelpipe/the-pixelpipe-and-module-order.md) for more information.